Cut off from the West, Putin says almost 40% of Russian trade turnover is now in rubles

 "Allies defended Europe's freedom then, and Ukrainians do so now.
 Unity prevailed then, and true unity can prevail today," Zelenskyy added.

-Earlier in the week, Putin reportedly said that Russia could begin supplying long-range weapons to unspecified actors for strikes against the West, in response to the lifting of some Western restrictions on Ukraine's use of weapons to strike military targets inside Russia.
+Earlier in the week, Putin reportedly said Russia could begin supplying long-range weapons to unspecified actors for strikes against the West, in response to the lifting of some Western restrictions on Ukraine's use of weapons to hit military targets inside Russia.

 — CNBC's Holly Ellyatt contributed to this report.